vmware-archive/hillview/README.md

 Random but this class instead.

 * By default all pointers are assumed to be non-null; use the
-  @Nullable annotation for all pointers which can be null.
+  @Nullable annotation (from javax.annotation) for all pointers which can be null.